JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_PRODUCTION_DEBUGGING.md

    ```

 3. **Enhanced Error Logging**: Updated the API route to capture more details about DynamoDB errors, including:

    - Using environment variables for table name and region
    - Adding more detailed error logging
    - Handling specific error types with appropriate responses

+4. **Update Test Route**: Modified the test route to use DynamoDB directly instead of AppSync, ensuring consistency with the submit route.

 ## Changes Made